 We collaborated again with Liz for our previous issue (#6, winter 2021).
 Liz told the story of bold women being unapologetically themselves; embracing the bleak winter period with their optimism, confidence, motivation, and hunger for more.
 We chose to have London as the backdrop – the perfect example of a thriving urban hotspot renowned for its crisp weather and colourful social scene.
 Again, it was the perfect collaboration.

-For this season’s cover, we wanted to take a step back with our style and tone of voice – something more wholesome and natural, yet still attaining the mantra of being unapologetically yourself.
+For last season's cover (spring 2021, issue #7), we wanted to take a step back with our style and tone of voice – something more wholesome and natural, yet still attaining the mantra of being unapologetically yourself.
 With a lot of our readers residing in Australia – namely Sydney, Melbourne, Brisbane and Wollongong – Liz designed something truly unique that speaks on behalf of what many of us are facing during the current climate.

 We interviewed Liz last year when she created our first ever cover (autumn, 2021) where she revealed some backstory on her life and her experiences within design.
 Here is a collection of a few of our favourite responses, tied in with visuals of some of her latest work:

 How did you realise you had a thing for digital art?

 As a kid I would sit for hours after school drawing on Microsoft Paint... pixel by pixel.
 I was obsessed with drawing my own comic book and was specifically drawn to the X-men characters.
 That’s when I learned how to draw people.
 I would draw Gambit and Rogue on, well, everything!

 How would you describe your style of art?